Alon Tal: Green movement

-In 2019, Tal joined Benny Gantz's new "Hosen L'Yisrael" (Israel Resilience) party and was placed at 25 on the Knesset list; following the merger with Yeish Atid he was ultimately slated at 45.
+In 2019, Tal joined Benny Gantz's new "Kahol Lavan Hosen LeYisrael" (Israel Resilience) party and was placed 25th on the Knesset list; following the merger with Yesh Atid he was ultimately placed 45th on the slate.
 During the election campaign he was involved in drafting the party's green platform and active in the party's outreach to Israel's environmental community.